Slim Chickens Gears Up for May 19 Opening in Bowling Green - News Break

 Slim Chickens Gears Up for May 19 Opening in Bowling Green

-Retail grocery and convenience store operator Houchens Food Group will open Bowling Green’s first Slim Chickens.
+BOWLING GREEN, Ky.
+(PRWEB) May 19, 2021.
 Slim Chickens, a leader in the “better chicken” segment of fast-casual restaurants, will continue to expand its 100% all-natural, fresh chicken and unrivaled flavor in Kentucky, with its newest opening attached to fresh convenience store Crossroads Express at 1851 Scottsville Rd. in Bowling Green on May 19.
-The Bowling Green location is the first Slim Chickens to offer a breakfast menu, which includes Chicken & Waffles, Honey & Butter Chicken Biscuit and a Chicken, Egg & Cheese Biscuit, to name a few.www.chron.com
+The Bowling Green location is the first Slim Chickens to offer a breakfast menu, which includes Chicken & Waffles, Honey & Butter Chicken Biscuit and a Chicken, Egg & Cheese Biscuit, to name a few.www.timesunion.com